It's a New Day in Public Health.

-Signs and symptoms of infection, after an average incubation of 3 to 4 days, include diarrhea and abdominal cramps.2 The diarrhea can range from non-bloody to nearly entirely blood.
+Signs and symptoms of infection, after an average incubation of 3 to 4 days, include diarrhea and abdominal cramps.
+The diarrhea can range from non-bloody to nearly entirely blood.
 Fever is usually low-grade or absent, unlike most bacterial diarrheal illnesses, sometimes leading clinicians to suspect noninfectious etiologies.
 Strains of E. coli O157:H7 can produce two types of Shiga toxin or verocytotoxin.
 These toxins can cause hemolytic uremic syndrome (HUS) in about 6% of patients.
-Currently is this is the major cause of HUS in children in the United States and Canada.
+Currently, this is the major cause of HUS among children in the United States and Canada.

 In 2005, Florida experienced its most recent outbreak of E. coli O157:H7, this time linked to petting zoos in the central Florida area.
 A total of 29 confirmed cases were linked to this outbreak.
 Seventeen of these confirmed cases (60%) occurred in children less than 5 years old.